 By enhancing the existing strengths of an area through design, placemaking adds visual interest to an area that attracts activity.
 It’s often utilized to highlight community character, promote healthy lifestyles, and support the economic vitality of the surrounding area.
-And while we may not realize it, placemaking is part of what we cherish most about an area.
+While we may not realize it, placemaking is part of what we cherish most about an area.

+However what works in one area, doesn’t always work in another.
+Strategic placemaking design is based on a few particular strengths of an area, so a one-size-fits-all design approach won’t due.
 “Replicating a design often fails to be successful, but using a repeatable design process based on the principles of placemaking ensures a clear vision is established for each project space,” states West.

 1. Identity & Theme Creates Sense of Place

 Some will want a more contemporary, reinvented space; others may prefer a more traditional look based on historical elements.
 Regardless of the appearance and vibe, using materials and colors in repetition will foster continuity and help define boundaries.
 Brick, limestone, and decorative fencing are popular placemaking materials for traditional themes, while stainless steel, metal panels, concrete, and LED lighting are often used for a more contemporary feel.